Quick Picks

 9. The AI Con: How to Fight Big Tech's Hype and Create the Future We Want (2025)

-What it's about: Linguist Emily M. Bender and sociologist Alex Hanna aim The AI Con squarely at industry hype, treating AI as a question of language, labor, and power.
+What it's about: University of Washington linguist Emily M. Bender and DAIR Institute director Alex Hanna aim The AI Con squarely at industry hype, treating AI as a question of language, labor, and power.
 Published by Bodley Head in May 2025, the 288-page book moves from thinking-machine hype to gig work, social systems, art, and public policy.

 Aiifi's Take: The AI Con is most useful as a language set for leaders who need to challenge hype in rooms where AI is treated as inevitable.
 Examples like Galactica, Deadspin, and Clever Hans show how Bender and Hanna tie model failure to the labor and incentives behind it.
 The tone is argumentative, which makes the book well suited to executives pushing back on vendor overclaims about surveillance capability and productivity lift.

-We reviewed more than 25 AI leadership, executive, management, strategy, governance, and responsible-AI books published between 2024 and 2026.
-Evan Selway read every book on this list between March and April 2026.
-We prioritized books that help leaders decide how AI changes teams, organizational judgment, governance, and rollout choices; books written mainly for ML engineers were excluded.
+I reviewed more than 25 AI leadership, executive, management, strategy, governance, and responsible-AI books published between 2024 and 2026.
+Every candidate was checked against the criteria below before the final ranking was set.
+The list prioritizes books that help leaders decide how AI changes teams, organizational judgment, governance, and rollout choices; books written mainly for ML engineers were excluded.

 Market context in 2026

-We organized the final 9 into three sections: leadership, strategy and judgment, and governance.
+The final 9 are organized into three sections: AI leadership, strategy and judgment, and governance.
 Each book was judged on four criteria:

-• Leadership centrality: AI had to be tied directly to leadership, management, organizational design, governance, or executive decision-making.
-We cut books that were smart but slanted toward technical detail, speculation, or model-building.
+- Leadership centrality: AI had to be tied directly to leadership, management, organizational design, governance, or executive decision-making.
+Books that were smart but slanted toward technical detail, speculation, or model-building were cut.

-• Quality signals: We favored established publishers, authors with recognizable management, research, or operating credibility, and books offering specific internal frameworks, not recycled conference-talk language.
+- Quality signals: Established publishers, authors with recognizable management, research, or operating credibility, and books offering specific internal frameworks, not recycled conference-talk language.

-• Freshness: We prioritized books written for the post-ChatGPT leadership environment.
+- Freshness: Books written for the post-ChatGPT leadership environment were prioritized.
 Most of the list comes from 2025, while the two older titles stayed because they still beat most newer books on executive adoption framing and hype detection.

 Because most of these titles are new, niche, or both, their Goodreads data is too thin to be a useful comparison signal.
-The table therefore uses Level instead of ratings; where ratings existed, we treated them as a weak secondary signal, not a ranking factor.
+The table therefore uses Level instead of ratings; where ratings exist, they were treated as a weak secondary signal, not a ranking factor.
+AI leadership books rarely receive trade-press review coverage from Publishers Weekly, Kirkus, or Library Journal, so trust signals come from publisher reputation (HBR Press, Routledge, Simon & Schuster), award recognition (Forbes Top 10 Tech Books, FT Business Book of the Year), and named-author institutional credentials rather than critic citations.

 Who should skip this book list